-We aim to be judged at least good in all school inspections by ensuring that standards for all pupils are higher than schools of a similar size and that standards continue to improve faster than the national trend.
+We aim to be judged outstanding in all school inspections by ensuring that standards for all pupils are higher than schools of a similar size and ethos.

 We believe it is essential that this policy clearly identifies and outlines the roles and responsibilities of all those involved in the procedures and arrangements that is connected with this policy.